Bau: Artist at War

-Bau: Artist at War is a 2024 American biographical romance drama film directed by Sean McNamara and starring Emile Hirsch as Holocaust survivor Joseph Bau and Inbar Lavi as his wife Rebecca.
-The film also stars Josh Zuckerman, Yan Tual, Eugene Lipinski, Josh Blacker, Edward Foy, Chris Cope and Adam Tsekhman, and chronicles Bau's imprisonment in the Kraków-Płaszów concentration camp during World War II, and his subsequent relationship and wedding with Rebecca.
+Bau, Artist at War is a 2024 American biographical romance drama film directed by Sean McNamara and starring Emile Hirsch as Holocaust survivor Joseph Bau and Inbar Lavi as his wife Rebecca.
+The film also stars Josh Zuckerman, Yan Tual, Eugene Lipinski, Josh Blacker, Edward Foy, Chris Cope and Adam Tsekhman, and chronicles Bau's imprisonment in a Kraków-Płaszów concentration camp during World War II, and his subsequent relationship and wedding with Rebecca.

 Bau premiered at the Boca Raton Jewish Film Festival on February 20, 2024, and received a limited theatrical release from ShowBiz Direct on September 26, 2025.

 Plot

 The film details the life of Polish-born Israeli artist Joseph Bau, who was imprisoned in the Kraków-Płaszów concentration camp during World War II from 1942 to 1945.
 During his imprisonment, he started a relationship with fellow prisoner Rebecca, who he married in 1943 in the women's barracks of Płaszów.